 - pass random drug screens once enrolled in and throughout the PN program

-- complete an application for the nursing program by the specified deadline each semester
+- complete an application for the nursing program

 - complete all pre-professional curricula